Los Angeles Brain Injury LawyersRequest Free Consultation

 If the TBI did not inflict permanent damage, the jury may choose the Per Diem calculation method instead.
 With this method, the jury multiplies a daily pain and suffering amount (often equivalent to the victim’s previous daily wage) by the number of days he or she will presumably deal with the effects of the injury.
 Both methods will require an analysis of related facts and evidence, such as the victim’s medical records and expert testimony.

-Long-Term Effects of Traumatic Brain Injuries
+What Are The Long-Term Effects of Traumatic Brain Injuries?

 Traumatic brain injuries are some of the most catastrophic injuries possible in accidents such as car crashes and falls.
 Many TBI victims can never fully get back what they lost due to the injury.
 Aside from temporary symptoms of a brain injury, a victim could also endure many long-term or permanent effects: